 Daniel Ginting et al. (2024)

-Educational technology can support active learning, say researchers (View study).
-A systematic review by those researchers in arts and humanities showed this.
-The review contains 185 citations, according to researchers.
+Researchers say educational technology can support active learning, where learners take part and think hard (View study).
+A systematic review in arts and humanities found this pattern.
+The review contains 185 citations, according to the researchers.

 S. Bedenlier et al. (2020)